I would like to Donate:

 Marine Protected Areas (MPA) - The Trust actively contributes to the MPA/MCZ process and other MPA/Natura 2000 associated activities.

-Wildlife and Countryside Act (WCA) - In March 2007, after six years of lobbying activity, the Angelshark finally received protection in English and Welsh waters out to 6nm, making it illegal to target, land or injure them.
+Wildlife and Countryside Act (WCA) - In March 2007, after six years of lobbying activity, the Angelshark finally received protection in English and Welsh waters out to 6 nautical miles, making it illegal to target, land or injure them.
 Following extensive work with the Joint Nature Conservation Committee (JNCC), and active contribution to government working groups, in March 2010 the Trust contributed to the 5th Quinquennial Review, presenting a case for the listing of a further five species and extension of the protection for the Angelshark.

 You have added an item to your shopping basket.